neura-sx/neura-sx.github.io/BSIP.md

 * full documentation & guidelines for similar projects
 * GUI support

+# Known limitations
+There are the following limitations that cannot be overcome due to technical reasons:
+* The percentage-based fee scheme cannot be applied to stealth transfers (as the amount being transferred is unknown, thus it's impossible to calculate its BTS value).

+* The percentage-based fee scheme cannot be applied to the core currency i.e. BTS.
+However all SmartCoins (both public and private), UIAs and possibly also FBAs (once they get implemented) will be covered.

+* There might be a negative UX in a very rare situation: when CER is being updated by the issuer between the moment the user hits "Transfer" and the moment s/he hits "Confirm".
+In this situation the user might receive an error message about having insufficient funds for the transfer fee and will have to redo the transfer.

+* In case of committee-controlled SmartCoins, occasionally there might be a small discrepancy between the current value of CER and the value of CER enclosed in the committee proposal to switch a given SmartCoin to the percentage-based mode.

 # Copyright
 This document is placed in the public domain.